 Maybe these answers will help.

-GDPR insurance Q & As:
+UK GDPR insurance Q & As:

-Can I buy GDPR insurance?
+Can I buy UK GDPR insurance?

 No.

-GDPR is concerned with how organisations keep personal data secure.
-You can be sued by a client for the simple act of losing their data (a breach of confidentiality, covered by professional indemnity insurance), but this would be the case whether GDPR existed or not.
+UK GDPR is concerned with how organisations keep personal data secure.
+You can be sued by a client for the simple act of losing their data (a breach of confidentiality, covered by professional indemnity insurance), but this would be the case whether UK GDPR existed or not.
 And whether you had insurance or not.

-If you're hacked or otherwise a victim of cybercrime, and data you hold goes missing, the costs of fixing systems and recovering that data are covered by cyber insurance.
-Again, there's no specific GDPR red flag here unless you've breached the regs by not making sure the data was secure in the first place.
+Again, there's no specific UK GDPR red flag here unless you've breached the regs by not making sure the data was secure in the first place.
 That would all come out in the wash once the ICO (Information Commissioner's Office) has been notified, of course...

 No.